 I encounter lots of filmmakers, fiction writers and business leaders who, like Dan, mistakenly believe that conflict must be big, action packed and extraordinary.

-So before I reveal how to create conflict in your stories, I’d better tell you what conflict actually is.
+So before I reveal how to create conflict in your stories, I’d better tell you what conflict actually is….

 CONFLICT is simply whatever prevents a character from getting what he wants.

 Whatever desire drives your hero towards a compelling goal, something needs to stand in his way.
-It’s not the goal itself, but the obstacles your hero faces, that keep us leaning into your story, eager to see or hear what’s going to happen next.
+It’s not the desire itself, but the obstacles your hero faces, that keep us leaning into your story, eager to see or hear what’s going to happen next.

-So sure, if your hero confronts an alien invasion, a supernatural demon, a crazed serial killer, or a ruthless gang of terrorists, those conflicts can generate lots of thrills and suspense.
+Certainly, if your hero confronts an alien invasion, a supernatural demon, a crazed serial killer, or a ruthless gang of terrorists, those conflicts can generate lots of thrills and suspense.

 But conflict is more than just combat.